TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/39 - Malachi/Malachi 3/Malachi 3.15.md

 ---

-And now we call the proud happy; yea, they that work wickedness are built up; yea, they tempt God, and escape.
+Now we call the proud happy; yes, those who work wickedness are built up; yes, they tempt God, and escape.'